2i2c-org/team-compass/projects/managed-hubs/support.md

   :::{note}
   We currently keep this term intentionally vague, and ask that communities are respectful of our time when making change requests.
   We are investigating the support budget that we should give to each community, and will update here when we have specific numbers in mind.

+  Here is a rough idea of our rationale to follow for arriving at a specific number:

+  - Assume 173 working hours a month per engineer.
+  - Assume any given engineer should spend no more than 20% of their time (one day a week) on average dealing with support requests.
+  - That amounts to 34 hours a month on support requests.
+  - Then choose a support budget for each community based on the number of communities we think one engineer can sustainably serve.
+  Tie this number back to our question "how many hubs should be able to sustain a single engineer?".
+  That ranges between 20 and 8 (depending on edu/research, and dedicated cluster).

   :::
 ```